dianeooty/Crowdfunding_ETL/README.md

 # Crowdfunding-ETL
-Project 2 of my Data Analytics and Visualization Boot Camp is to build an ETL pipeline using Python and Pandas where the data is extracted, transformed and loaded.
+Build an ETL pipeline using Python and Pandas where the data is extracted, transformed and loaded.

 ## Table of Contents
 * [General Info](#general-information)